pshar33/Parity_backend/README.md

 ## Running the project
-Run the following commandst to create the necessary migrations and tables:- python manage.py makemigrations python manage.py migrate
+Run the following commands to create the necessary migrations and tables:-
+* python manage.py makemigrations
+* python manage.py migrate

 And finally run the following command to start the django server:- python manage.py runserver